Cadillac ATS Performance

 Acceleration and Power

-- "At the practical level, the 2.5-liter 4-cylinder powerplant gets the job done with 202 horsepower and a 6-speed automatic transmission, but isn't interested in putting in overtime." -- Kelley Blue Book
+- "At the practical level, the 2.5-liter 4-cylinder in base sedan models gets the job done with 202 horsepower, but isn't for the enthusiastic driver." -- Kelley Blue Book

 Handling and Braking